Peter Norfolk: Tennis career

 He regained the Australian Open title in 2012, beating Wagner in the final and becoming world number one once more.
 It marked his fifth victory at the grand slam tournament.
 He was also victorious once more in the doubles, teaming with Lapthorne again to defeat Wagner and his partner Noam Gershony.

 He carried the torch in Liverpool during the 2012 Summer Olympics torch relay.
 He was the winner of both the singles and the doubles events in the pre-Paralympic test event at Eton Manor in May 2012.
 On 19 June 2012 was named once more to the British squad for the Paralympics, to compete at London 2012.
 He is one of three men's quad division tennis players, alongside Burdekin and Lapthorne.
 He admitted that the Games placed a great deal of pressure on his performance saying, "This year is about the Paralympics and everyone is expecting me to win, so it will be my year to see where I'm at."
 In the event, he did not win a medal in the singles, losing his quarter-final match to Shraga Weinberg, but won silver in the doubles, again partnered with Andrew Lapthorne.

 Norfolk has multiple Super Series titles.
 He has finished the year as world number one on five occasions, and won the Team World Cup three times.
 He has a rivalry with Wagner, with the two swapping the number one and number two ranked positions in the quad division on a regular basis.
 Norfolk was awarded the Carl Aarvold Award for International Achievement by the Lawn Tennis Association in 2012.
 Norfolk was voted to carry the British flag at the opening ceremony of the 2012 Summer Paralympic Games in London.
+Norfolk announced his retirement in January 2013.
+He was part of Channel Four's commentary team for the Tokyo Paralympics that were held in 2021.